$J$-invariant of linear algebraic groups of outer type: Some numerology of algebraic groups

 For part~b) note that the Poincar\'e polynomial of the normed Chow group is given by the same formulae as the usual one but with the Weyl group replaced by the Weyl group $W^1$ of the folded root system defined in \cite[Section~13.1]{Car} (see also \cite[Section~13.3.8]{Car}).
 Therefore, formula~\eqref{solom2} follows from \cite[Proposition~14.2.1]{Car} together with computations of all parameters of Proposition~14.2.1 given in \cite[Section~14.3]{Car}.

 Part~c) follows from \cite[Proposition~14.2.1]{Car} or can be computed directly using formulae for the $*$-action given in Section~\ref{sec2}.

-Part~d) follows from the properties of the Weil restrictions summarized in Section~\ref{sec3} and the fact that the normed Chow ring eliminates all cycles from the ordinary Chow ring which are not Galois invariant (see Section~\ref{sec5}). \end{proof}
+Part~d) follows from the properties of the Weil restrictions summarized in Section~\ref{sec3} and the fact that the normed Chow ring eliminates all cycles from the ordinary Chow ring which are not Galois invariant (see Section~\ref{sec5}).
+Note also that $K$ contains $E$, since by the assumptions the group $G$ is of inner type over $K$. \end{proof}

 \begin{example} Consider a simple quasi-split group $G$ of type $\D_n$, $n\ge 3$, over $F$ and the maximal parabolic subgroup $P_1=P_{\{2,\ldots,n\}}$ of type $\{2,\ldots,n\}$ (the enumeration of simple roots follows Bourbaki).
 We assume for simplicity that the characteristic of $F$ is different from $2$ (though the formulae for the Poincar\'e polynomials below hold in every characteristic).